evesiphus/evesiphus.github.io/_teaching/2024net-ml.md

 - Regression (continued) and Classification
 - Neural Networks
 - Trees and Ensembles
-- Unsupervised Learning**: Clustering and Anomaly Detection
+- Unsupervised Learning: Clustering and Anomaly Detection
 - Dimensionality Reduction for Anomaly Detection and Supervised Learning